Auditions FAQ

 - When you enter the audition room, feel free to play a few notes and re-tune if you need to.

 - Safety is our number one priority at an audition.
-Don’t try something new at an audition.

 - When auditioning on high bar and rings, provide your grips.

-- Offers can be made hours, days, or months after your audition, depending upon the timeline of the project.
+- Offers can be made days, weeks or months after your audition, depending upon the timeline of the project.
 If the team is interested, they will contact you via phone and/or email.
 Keep your contact information up to date on your headshot, resume, and profile; and be sure to check your spam/junk mail folders regularly.

 - Didn’t hear anything after that last audition?
 Got cut in the first round?
 Let it go and consider attending the next one that interests you!